codazoda/mildroadtrip/_posts/2016-04-25-car-camping-checklist.markdown

 ---

 I've been researching the essentials we'll need for car camping.
 Here's the list I've come up with for my family so far.
-We are thinking that we'll do our camping as a bit of a hybrid this year.
-Instead of taking a bunch of food, we'll take just our sleeping gear and we'll find local places to dine out like we would if we were staying in a hotel.
+This year, we're going to do our camping as a bit of a hybrid.
+Instead of taking a bunch of food with us we'll take just our sleeping gear and we'll find local places to dine out like we would if we were staying in a hotel.
 As such, I've left food and cooking gear off the list.